frameless/huishoudboekje-nl-design-system-demo/.changeset/few-carrots-worry.md

 "huishoudboekje": patch
 ---

-Fixes #721: Afsprak cannot be deleted when coupled to a journaalpost.
+Fixed #721: Afspraak cannot be deleted when coupled to a journaalpost.